Shared house contents insurance

 Shared occupancy insurance

-- Covers valuables and personal possessions listed in your policy schedule against physical loss or damage anywhere in the world.
+- Personal possessions listed in your policy schedule can be covered against theft or damage anywhere in the world.

-- Individual items worth over £1,500 must be specified.
+- Electronic gadgets worth over £350 must be individually specified.

 - Up to £25,000 legal expenses cover to pay for legal support for property disputes and goods/services contract disputes.